Skip to main content

 DME Loan Closets and Medical Equipment Reuse in Oklahoma

-Last updated: 16 April 2026 Bottom line: Oklahoma does have a real statewide durable medical equipment reuse program, but it does not have one simple senior-only loan closet directory.
-For most older adults, the best first stop is Oklahoma ABLE Tech’s Device Reutilization Program, then the Oklahoma Aging and Disability Info-line at 1-800-211-2116 for county-level … Read more
+Last updated: 27 May 2026 Bottom line: Oklahoma has a real statewide durable medical equipment reuse system, but it does not have one simple senior-only loan closet list for every county.
+For most older adults, the best first step is Oklahoma ABLE Tech’s reuse program, followed by the Oklahoma Aging and Disability Info-line at 1-800-211-2116 … Read more

 DME Loan Closets and Medical Equipment Reuse in Oregon

-Last updated: 16 April 2026 Bottom line: Durable medical equipment (DME) means items like walkers, wheelchairs, shower chairs, bedside commodes, hospital beds, and lifts.
-As of April 2026, Oregon does not appear to have one statewide, senior-only DME loan-closet program, so the best Oregon plan is to start with the Aging and Disability Resource Connection … Read more
+Last updated: 27 May 2026 Bottom line: Durable medical equipment, or DME, means items like walkers, wheelchairs, shower chairs, bedside commodes, hospital beds, and lifts.
+Oregon does not have one easy statewide senior-only DME loan closet.
+The best plan is to start with statewide help lines, then call the local programs that actually hold equipment … Read more

 DME Loan Closets and Medical Equipment Reuse in Minnesota

-Last updated: 16 April 2026 Bottom line: Minnesota does not have one giant statewide warehouse for free durable medical equipment (DME).
-The best Minnesota path is to start with the Minnesota STAR Program’s device loans and MN AT4ALL, the ConnectAbility of MN Donated Equipment Program, and Minnesota Aging Pathways or the official Minnesota Aging & … Read more
+Last updated: 27 May 2026 Bottom line: Minnesota does not have one large statewide warehouse for free durable medical equipment (DME).
+The fastest path is to start with statewide help, then check local loan closets.
+Use the Minnesota STAR Program for assistive technology loans, ConnectAbility for donated equipment, Minnesota Aging Pathways for older-adult help, and … Read more

 DME Loan Closets and Medical Equipment Reuse in Maine